Selling a Business: Seller Mistakes

 Selling a business is to any of those examples what auto repair is to dentistry.
 Like anything else, if you’re not trained in how to do something, trying to do that something without the right team is likely to end in disaster.

-We’ve posted many examples of fiascos when business owners try to sell their own business or enlist the services of anyone untrained in how to do so (real estate agents are the prime culprit here).
+We’ve posted many examples of fiascos when business owners try to sell their own business or enlist the services of someone untrained in how to do so (real estate agents are the prime culprit here).

 But the needed talent goes beyond just the M&A professional or business broker.
 A transaction attorney – someone who specializes in business transfers – not your divorce attorney or the guy that gets your kid’s 35-over speeding tickets reduced to “improper signaling”.